-7.1.
 Safety and tolerability evidence from randomised clinical trials

-In the four randomised clinical trials described in section 6, doxycycline was safe and well-tolerated.
+In the four randomised clinical trials described above, doxycycline was safe and well-tolerated.
 There were few or no discontinuations and serious adverse events (SAEs).
-In the IPERGAY sub study, there was no statistical difference in adverse events (AEs) between doxyPEP and control arms except for drug-related gastrointestinal effects (25% versus [vs.] 14%, p=0.03), and 10 of 116 participants discontinued.1 In the DoxyPEP study, no SAEs attributable to doxycycline and a low occurrence of diarrhoea and headache were observed, and 2% of 339 participants discontinued because of unacceptable side effects or patient preference.3 During the open label extension, there was a single grade 2 lab abnormality (raised alanine aminotransferase) and five grade 3 adverse events (diarrhoea and headache) that were possibly or probably related to doxyPEP.7 In the DOXYVAC study, a single SAE related to doxycycline was reported (a fixed drug eruption) amongst 369 GBMSM, and six participants among the doxyPEP users discontinued the study, all due to GI side effects.2 Lastly, in the doxyPEP Kenya study, there were no SAEs related to doxycycline reported among 224 cisgender women, and 10 participants among the doxyPEP users discontinued the study.4
+In the IPERGAY sub study, there was no statistical difference in adverse events (AEs) between doxyPEP and control arms except for drug-related gastrointestinal effects (25% vs [vs] 14%, p = 0.03), and 10 of 116 participants discontinued.1 In the DoxyPEP study, no SAEs attributable to doxycycline and a low occurrence of diarrhoea and headache were observed, and 2% of 339 participants discontinued because of unacceptable side effects or patient preference.3 During the open label extension, there was a single grade 2 lab abnormality (raised alanine aminotransferase) and five grade 3 adverse events (diarrhoea and headache) that were possibly or probably related to doxyPEP.7 In the DOXYVAC study, a single SAE related to doxycycline was reported (a fixed drug eruption) amongst 369 GBMSM, and six participants among the doxyPEP users discontinued the study, all due to GI side effects.2 Lastly, in the doxyPEP Kenya study, there were no SAEs related to doxycycline reported among 224 cisgender women, and 10 participants among the doxyPEP users discontinued the study.4 dyspepsia) and photosensitivity.
+Rare side effects associated with long-term use of doxycycline include benign in-tracranial hypertension, and liver-related toxicity.^{12,13}

-7.2.
 Side effects

-The most common side effects of long-term doxycycline include gastrointestinal symptoms (e.g., nausea, vomiting, dyspepsia) and photosensitivity.
-Rare side effects associated with long-term use of doxycycline include benign intracranial hypertension, and liver-related toxicity.12
+The most common side effects of long-term doxycycline include gastrointestinal symptoms (e.g., nausea, vomiting,

-7.3.
 Long-term safety